Research Poster Design

 The library offers free sessions on research poster design each spring.

-If you would like individual assistance with your poster, schedule a research help appointment for poster help.
+If you would like individual assistance with your poster or have questions about poster instruction, contact Holly Mills.

 - Get the Template

 The standard size for a research poster is 36” x 48”.
 There are text boxes and pictures on the PowerPoint poster template (linked below), but everything is customizable.
 The text includes tips for editing the content, so be sure to read it before deleting!

 These templates were developed by Mike Renfro in the Center for Manufacturing Research.